j0shlam/simulations/mehringer_et_al_2020/README.md

 Meagher (2003) produced new parameters for AMBER 94/99 as original AMBER parameters for monopohsphates did not extend well to polyphorylated molecules such as ATP.
 Also noted that the new parameters are in excellent agreement with CHARMM by Meagher.

-- `meagher.txt` list the new parameters for AMBER03.ff
+- `meagheramber03.txt` list the new parameters for AMBER03.ff

 ## [steinbrecher_etal_2012](https://pubs.acs.org/doi/pdf/10.1021/ct300613v)